 Getting into it

 I recently posted about privilege and the topic of exercise and health culture.
-I got into a pretty heated conversation with a follower of mine when our conversation took a turn from nutrition and exercise to T1D and privilege.
+I got into a pretty heated conversation with a follower of mine when our conversation took a turn from nutrition and exercise to type 1 diabetes (T1D) and privilege.
 The post was something along the lines of addressing that a lot of health care professionals and people online will quickly suggest that making small changes will result in big results however those changes may not be obtainable or realistic to others.
-My follower had suggested that she didn’t see her chronic disease (aka Type 1 diabetes) as something that makes her less privileged and that with her proper education, she has been able to maintain amazing health all while exercising, eating vegan-based foods, handling stresses of college and everyday adult duties.
+My follower had suggested that she didn’t see her chronic disease (aka type 1 diabetes) as something that makes her less privileged and that with her proper education, she has been able to maintain amazing health all while exercising, eating vegan-based foods, handling stresses of college and everyday adult duties.

 I want to break this assumption down more clearly because I see it so often online and it is totally fair to have this view.
 However…

 Where we live has a lot to do with how much health care we are able to obtain.
 Living in a country like Canada with “free” health care reduces financial burden immensely.
 If you do not have to pay for your supplies, you are automatically going to be at a higher privilege than those who have to pay out of pocket.
 You will likely never worry about running out of your life-saving medication.
 You do not have to claim your disease to your insurance company to get another vile of medicine and you do not have to limit your medication if you start to run out of it.
 Let that thought sink in.